The-Vector-007/The-Vector-007/README.md

 ## I am a Full Stack Web Developer & Android Developer.

 - 🔭 I am currently working as a SDE Intern @Commudle.
-- 🌱 I’m currently learning Ruby on Rails.
+- 🌱 I’m currently learning Backend Development.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - 🎵 I like to sing in my free time.

 ### Connect with me: